unitycontainer/unity/README.md

 ### v6.x

 This is where all new development will be done.
-The plan for next release is:
-- Optimize performance
-- Add support for Microsoft.Extensions.DependencyInjection.2.0.0
-- Improve how constructors and dependencies are selected
-- etc.

 The compatibilty would not be a driving factor so better performance and functionality could be acheived.